-HMRC can direct that a company be removed from a group if it is not, or has ceased to be, eligible to remain in the group.
+HMRC can direct that a member be removed from a group if it is not, or has ceased to be, eligible to remain in the group.
 A direction issued under this provision can have effect retrospectively from the date on which the group member ceased to be eligible.

 Furthermore, Schedule 9A gives HMRC powers to counter the use of VAT group treatment for tax avoidance purposes.
 Provided that certain conditions are met, we can issue notices of direction to:

-- include a company in a VAT group (providing that the company is eligible to be treated as a member of the VAT group)
+- include a person in a VAT group (providing that the person is eligible to be treated as a member of the VAT group)

-- exclude a company from a VAT group
+- exclude a person from a VAT group

 - re-regard a disregarded intra-group supply

-These powers target tax avoidance schemes, which rely on the ability to move companies in and out of VAT groups resulting in the group, or associated companies, being able to claim input tax to which they’re not entitled.
+These powers target tax avoidance schemes, which rely on the ability to move persons in and out of VAT groups resulting in the group, or associated persons, being able to claim input tax to which they’re not entitled.

 7. Section 43(2A) intra-group charges on supplies of services

-Whilst section 43(2A) of the VAT Act 1994 was introduced to combat VAT avoidance arrangements under which overseas establishments of VAT group companies would arrange to receive services and then on-supply them to UK members of the VAT group without a VAT charge, it’s not restricted to tax avoidance schemes of that sort and has always applied to all relevant transactions, regardless of their subjective purpose.
+Whilst section 43(2A) of the VAT Act 1994 was introduced to combat VAT avoidance arrangements under which overseas establishments of VAT group members would arrange to receive services and then on-supply them to UK members of the VAT group without a VAT charge, it’s not restricted to tax avoidance schemes of that sort and has always applied to all relevant transactions, regardless of their subjective purpose.

 Although it’s normally the case that supplies between VAT group members are disregarded for VAT purposes, when a UK VAT group acquires certain services through an overseas establishment of a member of the same VAT group, a VAT charge (also known as a ‘reverse charge’) is due by virtue of section 43(2A) to ensure that the services are correctly taxed in the UK.
 This means that the VAT group has to account for output tax on the appropriate value of the supply.
 Any corresponding input tax can be simultaneously recovered subject to normal rules.